MSteib/soccersimu/README.md

 To do one-vs-all classification, note there are only six possible outcomes.
 Each possible y[i], like c(1,1,0,0) or c(1,0,1,0) has to be transformed into something like y[i]=1 or y[i]=2, and then into y[i]=c(1,0,0,0,0,0) or y[i]=c(0,2,0,0,0,0).
 An octave function, transformY(), was written to do this transformation.

+My own Octave codes for this analysis are adapted from the resource in the online course "Machine learning" on Coursera by Dr. Andrew Ng in Stanford University.
+I am not going to publish the codes here due to the course requirement.
+At this stage I managed to get prediction accuracy at ~92% with logistic regression and ~94% with neural network (with single hidden layer).
+Will come back if I get a higher performance.

-To play with this analysis, just generate your own x and y matrices, with training, validation and test sets, and code your own regression or neural network to see how well they can 'predict' the y from the x.
-It might be breaking news if you manage up to >99% accuracy, and don't forget to share it!
+To play with this analysis, just use my codes here to generate your own x and y matrices, with training, validation and test sets, and code your own regression or neural network to see how well they can 'predict' the y from the x.
+It would be great news if you manage up to >99% accuracy.